funbiioye/funbiioye/README.md

 ### Hello there 👋🏾

-I'm **Oyelusi Oluwafunmibi Adesola**, a strongly motivated Front-End Developer with a passion for designing well-functioning websites and web apps
+I'm **Oyelusi Oluwafunmibi Adesola**, a strongly motivated Front-End Developer with a passion for designing well-functioning websites and web apps.

+#EDUCATION

 - 🔭 I’m currently working on javaScript and Reactjs projects to enlarge my Portfolio and Knowledge base.